How To Start Online Marketplace Business In 2021?

 |Useme||Access to low-price freelancers with no sole proprietorship||Ability to provide a VAT invoice without need to launch a sole proprietorship|

 So apart delivering the meeting place, a marketplace provides also an additional service that fulfills the need of both the supplier and the client.
 Without that it is impossible to attract the target group - it will use existing solutions like Craigslist, Facebook, OLX bulletin board or anything else convenient - you name it.
 But name it carefully, because that is how to get vendors on the marketplace.

 The next step in growing the marketplace is reaching potential users and providing them information on the advantages of a newly launched platform.
 To do that, it is crucial to map both the suppliers and the customers and identify the points when there is a great supply of them.

 |Uber||Car owners with no full-time job, professional drivers||Business people who need convenient payments, tourists||Conferences, hotels, traffic hubs|

 |Udemy||Academy teachers, business trainers, experts||Students, professionals willing to gain new skills||Universities, libraries, internet expert forums, LinkedIn|

 With the base gathered, the marketplace owner need to prove, that the platform solves the needs and reach the clients with the messages, The needs to fulfill are:

 Earning more money - a pretty obvious one.

 Saving time - the time is money as well.
-Finding a reliable supplier or a trustworthy taxi driver is the as good gain as the hard cash.
+Finding a reliable supplier or a trustworthy taxi driver is as good a gain as the hard cash.